ambientkit/ambient/DEPLOYMENT.md

 ## Environment Variable Management

 It's recommended to install [direnv](https://direnv.net/docs/installation.html) to help manage your environment variables out of a `.envrc` file.
-The benefit is when you CD out of the folder, the environment variables will be unset so they are available to the root folder and all child folders.
+The benefit is when you change directory (CD) out of the project folder, the environment variables will be unset so they are only available to the project folder and all child folders.
 The directions below will assume you have this utility installed.
+Otherwise, you can copy and paste each of the commands into your terminal.

 Once you have `direnv` installed, create a .envrc file in the root of your project: